This comprehensive guide covers everything you need to know about wisdom teeth removal.

 It is perfectly natural to change the way you chew as a result of the pain, but as you do this, you are changing the way your jaw comes together.

-The change in pressure, tension and movement is not what your body is used to.
+The change in pressure, tension and movement are not what your body is used to.
 It affects the muscles and tissues around the mouth.
 They can become inflamed, push against the ear muscles and even spasm which in turn causes the headache.

 It is rare, but infected wisdom teeth will cause a headache due to the bacteria present.